-My steps are a departure from the usual buy the S&P 500 index fund and bonds based on your asset allocation or hire a financial advisor that does this for you.
-This is because after almost 40 years of investing, I have found managing your wealth to be a holistic blend of life desires, personal finance tasks and investing.
+My steps are a departure from the usual buy the S&P 500 index fund and a bond index based on your asset allocation or hire a financial advisor that does this for you.
+This is because I have found managing your wealth to be a holistic blend of life desires, personal finance tasks and investing.

-When you establish financial goals from an overall life and wealth plan, you clarify what is important to you.
+When you establish financial goals from an overall life and wealth plan, you clarify what’s important to you.

 And when you have financial goals, you have to track your wealth as part of the process.
 This is an important element of managing wealth.

-You may have created the standard financial goals that you did with a financial advisor, or in a typical program that’s based on investing in stocks and bonds.
+You may have created the standard financial goals that you did with a financial advisor, or in a program that’s based on investing in stocks and bonds.
 But dig deeper into what you really want in your life, and all of your options to invest.
 And think much broader than stocks and bonds, or just paying the bills.

 Write down how much money you have now, and how much you want to have in the future, no matter where you are now.

-As you’re doing your goals, ask yourself what will you do when you reach that next level of wealth, what will you do?
+As you’re doing your goals, ask yourself what will you do when you reach that next level of wealth?
 Think of how you can experience life fuller, help others or the do things you’ve only dreamed of doing before now.

 Connect with how happy or peaceful it you’ll be when you reach your goals and live how you want.
-It’s that deeper emotional connection that will drive you to do the dryer aspects of managing your wealth, such as taking a closer look at your monthly cash flow, tracking your investments better or researching alternative investment ideas.
+This allows you to make that deeper emotional connection that will drive you to do the dryer aspects of managing your wealth, such as creating positive monthly cash flow, tracking your investments better or exploring that game changing alternative investment idea.

 It sounds “woo woo” but it’s true.
 This process will help you stay inspired and on track.

-And it will lead to keeping your wealth because you have your eye on the ball.
+And it will lead to managing your wealth well because you have your eye on the ball.

 Lead Your Wealth

-I’d like to share something that I learned over the years which has really helped me: Be aware that you are the leader of your wealth.
-Most people think that if they hire a financial advisor or wealth manager, someone else is in charge of their wealth.
+I’d like to share something that I discovered over the years which has really helped me: Be aware that you are the leader of your wealth.
+Most people think that if they hire a financial advisor or eager investor spouse, someone else is in charge of their wealth.

 Here’s why.
 First, if you hire a wealth manager, you’re the person doing the hiring.
 This is a level above investing your money.
 Second, managing wealth is about much more than stock investing.